 Comment on interesting posts and engage with other creatives.
-In this way you’ll start to build a positive reputation.
-Write articles on your areas of specialism - e.g., ecommerce - and post them on your website or on social media.
+In this way, you’ll start to build a positive reputation.
+Write articles on your areas of specialism - e.g., eCommerce - and post them on your website or on social media.
 Share what you’re learning with others.
 People who have similar challenges will start to connect with you.

 They may not want to hire you right away but may keep you in mind for the future.
 Building content also marks you out as an expert in a field rather than just a generic designer.

 When you’re just starting out you may even have to take on a voluntary job.
-This isn’t necessarily a bad thing - you certainly can’t expect to make a ton of money in your first month freelancing.
+This isn’t necessarily a bad thing - you certainly can’t expect to make a ton of money in your first month of freelancing.
 It will, however, help you perfect your niche - and if you provide outstanding service for your client they will recommend you to others.

 Working on smaller jobs at the beginning of your freelance career will set you on the path to bigger, more prestigious jobs in the long run.
-If you’re a newbie, it may in any case be too overwhelming to take on jobs which are overly complex or challenging.
-Something that could even negatively impact your career by impacting on your confidence or reputation.
+If you’re a newbie, it may in any case be too overwhelming to take on jobs that are overly complex or challenging.
+Something that could even negatively impact your career by impacting your confidence or reputation.

 When you’re starting out you won’t be getting significant inbound web traffic to your site or portfolio.
-Which is why sites like Upwork, PeoplePerHour, and Freelancer can be useful.
+This is why sites like Upwork, PeoplePerHour, and Freelancer can be useful.
 While it can be a grind searching and applying for jobs on a freelance board, you can build a client base that can then offer you ongoing projects - and referrals.